TELL THE STORIES HELD IN YOUR COLLECTION

 ALL YOUR DIGITAL CONTENT IN ONE PLACE

-Digital collections often hold a range of content in various file formats.
-A portrait of an artist might be stored as a .tiff file, whereas a 3D scan of a sculpture they created will be stored as a .obj file, and a recorded interview will be stored as a .wav file.
-Each of these file formats have different requirements for how they are accessed, stored and managed.
+Digital Collections often hold a range of content in various file formats.
+A portrait of an artist might be stored as a .tiff or .jpg file, a 3D scan of a sculpture will be stored as a .obj file, and a recorded oral history interview will be stored as a .wav, .mp3 or .mp4 file.
+Each of these file formats have different requirements for how they are accessed, stored, and managed.

-Scenarios like this can be problematic for organisations trying to store their digital collections.
-They might find they need to use multiple unrelated platforms to host content, which can result in a fragmented and disjointed collection.
-Disconnection between related items diminishes a collections value because it results in the loss of important contextual information.
+Collections containing a variety of file types can be problematic for organisations trying to store their digital Items.
+They might find they need to use multiple unrelated platforms to host content, which can result in a fragmented, and disjointed Collection.
+Disconnection between related items diminishes a Collection’s value because it results in the loss of important contextual information.

 Recollect is a comprehensive platform designed to host, manage, and share digital collections of all formats.
 In our case study, Emerging From The Primordial Technological Ooze, librarians and archivists at the University of Newcastle were faced with the challenge of making their digital collections (stored as various file formats) easily accessible and discoverable.
 They used Recollect to successfully build Living Histories, an online digital collections platform, that is tailored to their specific needs.